EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 fastqc data/SRR*_1.fastq data/SRR*_2.fastq -o -o ./
 ```

-FastQC produces two outputs - 'RawData', and 'Webpage'.
-Typically, the webpage is for human viewing, and the RawData can be given to other programs, such as MultiQC.
+FastQC produces two outputs - 'RawData', and 'html'.
+Typically, the html is for human viewing, and the RawData can be given to other programs, such as MultiQC.

 Let's see how the QC went on the Illumina Reads
 <br>